 Administering laughing gas is easy and comfortable too!
 You’ll wear a light mask over your nose that provides the gas.
 You’ll notice the calming effect almost immediately.
 Patients have also reported feeling light-headed and euphoric.
 There may be tingling or a heaviness in your arms and legs.
 During your treatment, we’ll adjust the dosage to ensure your comfort.

 Why is it called laughing gas?
 Well … some people get a case of the giggles when they begin feeling the effects of the gas.
 Not to worry, we’ll smile along with you!

 Is your child anxious about their dental visit?
 The American Academy of Pediatric Dentistry recognizes laughing gas as a safe and effective technique for minimizing children’s anxiety, helping to provide a pleasant experience while minimizing stress.
 Our professional team is trained to compassionately address the needs of fearful children and will stay at your child’s side at all times to support them and monitor their progress.

 How long does inhaled sedation last?
 As long as you’re wearing the mask.
 Just before your appointment is finished, we will decrease the amount of gas and increase the amount of oxygen.
 You’ll be “back to normal” before you leave our chair.

-If your dental appointments make you fearful, please take care of yourself by calling us at Toothology.
+If your dental appointments make you fearful, please take care of yourself by calling us.
 As your dentist in Toronto, we’ll welcome your questions about sedation that will provide you with the comfort you need to get the dental care you want.